RadekBucki/OpinionCollectorArchitecture/backend/BackendLogic.md

         SuggestionFacadeInterface  ..> DatabaseCommunictionFacadeInterface
         interface SuggestionFacadeInterface <<interface>> {
-            - user: User
             + getUserSugestions() : Sugestion[]
             + addSuggestion(Product product, String suggestionDescription) : Suggestion
             + getAllSuggestions() : Suggestion[]
             + replySuggestion(Integer suggestiontId, String suggestionStatus, String suggestionReply) }

-        note left of SuggestionFacadeInterface
+        note top of SuggestionFacadeInterface
+            Currently logged in user passed by consutructor.
+Null if current sessionis for guest.
-            Verify that user passed
-            by constructor is:
+            Verify that user passed by constructor is:
-             - admin to perform
+             - admin to perform  getAllSuggestions and replySuggestion operations
-            getAllSuggestions and
-            replySuggestion operations
-             - logged in not admin
+             - logged in not adminto perform getUserSugestions and addSuggestion. endnote
-             to perform getUserSugestions
-             and addSuggestion.
-        endnote
     }
 }